Kaggle/kaggle-api/docs/README.md

 ## API credentials

 To use the Kaggle API, sign up for a Kaggle account at https://www.kaggle.com.
 Then go to the 'Account' tab of your user profile (`https://www.kaggle.com/<username>/account`) and select 'Generate New Token'.
+Copy the generated token and save it in an environment variable.

+What's noteworthy is that now when generating new tokens you do not have to update existing token usage.
+The old tokens will continue to work; previously they expired when a new token was generated.

 You can export your Kaggle username and token to the environment: